Skip to main content

 Admissions & Financial Aid

-To check your Graduate School Application status online, please go directly to the Graduate School webpage.
+To check the status of your Graduate School application online, please go directly to the application portal.

 Gender and Women’s Studies Admissions Requirements

-Gender and Women’s Studies requires the following information for your application to be complete.
-The submission process for each piece of the application is explained below.
+Gender and Women’s Studies requires the following information for your application to be evaluated The submission process for each piece of the application is explained below.

 1. Three letters of recommendation are required.
 A minimum of two letters (and preferably all three letters) should be from professors who can provide an assessment of academic achievements and scholarly potential.
-Applicants will identify their desired letter writers on the Graduate School Online Application website.
+Applicants will identify their desired letter writers in the graduate application portal.
 The letters must be submitted by the letter writers (not by the applicant).

 2. Official transcripts from all universities attended must be submitted to the Graduate School.
 We require an undergraduate grade point average of at least 3.0 and, if relevant, a graduate grade point average of at least 3.2 on a 4.0 scale for admission.
-See the Graduate School Online Application website for instructions on uploading transcript copies.
+See the graduate application portal for instructions on uploading transcript copies.

-3. For the personal statement, please address each of the following questions separately.
+3. Instead of writing an overall personal statement, please address each of the following questions separately.
 Each mini-essay should be 500 words or less.

-2. What research interests (e.g., topics, issues, or questions) do you hope to pursue in graduate school?
+b.
+What research interests (e.g., topics, issues, or questions) do you hope to pursue in graduate school?
 Based on the descriptions of faculty on the department website or any interactions you may have had, which faculty member(s) in the GWS department might be a good match for your interests?
-See the faculty directory here
+See the faculty directory at gws.as.uky.edu/faculty

-5. Tell us a little bit about yourself as a student and person.
+e.
+Tell us a little bit about yourself as a student and person.
 What individual and interpersonal strengths would you bring to our community of scholars?
-What do you need or want to develop further?
+What areas do you need or want to develop further?

-4. A full resume or curriculum vitae (CV), detailing all academic and relevant work experience.
+4. Full resume or curriculum vitae (CV), detailing all academic and relevant work experience.

-5. A teaching statement if you wish to be considered for a Teaching Assistantship.
-In approximately 500 words, please discuss your interest in teaching and how you would approach teaching or assisting with GWS courses (e.g., teaching goals, types of activities or assignments).
+5. Teaching statement (approximately 500 words)- please discuss your interest in teaching and how you would approach teaching or assisting with GWS courses at UK (e.g., goals as a teacher, style of teaching ).
 If you have teaching or TA experience, please describe those experiences and what you learned from them.
 If you do not have teaching experience, please describe the kind of teacher you hope to be, based on your experiences as a student.

-All application materials will be kept on file for 2 years and will not be returned to the applicants.
-Please retain copies for your own reference.
+All application materials will be kept electronically on file for 2 years.

 UK Graduate School Admissions Requirements

-The Graduate School requires the following information, which must be submitted directly to the Graduate School (check the Graduate School website for complete, current information):
+The Graduate School requires the following information, which must be submitted directly to the Graduate School using the graduate application portal:

 1. The Graduate School application and fee.
 Please note that we are unable to waive the application fee.

 2. Official transcripts from all universities attended.
 An undergraduate grade point average of at least 3.0 and, if relevant, a graduate grade point average of at least 3.2 on a 4.0 scale are required minimums.
-If a student does not meet these minimum requirements, a letter explaining their GPA is required.
+If you do not meet these minimum requirements, please include a letter explaining why you believe you still should be considered for admission.

 Financial Assistance